-- 1.1 In this policy, unless the context requires otherwise: - 1.1.1 Act means the School Act of British Columbia. - 1.1.2 Board means the Board of Education of School District 37. - 1.1.3 Chair means the individual elected by the Board to serve as its Chair. - 1.1.4 Election period means from the day trustee candidate nominations are concluded until the election date. - 1.1.5 Majority vote means more than half of the votes cast are in the affirmative. - 1.1.6 Presiding Officer means the person presiding over a meeting. - 1.1.7 Secretary-Treasurer means the Secretary-Treasurer of the District. - 1.1.8 Superintendent means the Superintendent of the District. - 1.1.9 Trustee means a person elected to serve as trustee for the current term of office. - 1.1.10 Two-thirds vote means at least two-thirds (2/3) of the votes cast are in the affirmative. - 1.1.11 Unanimous Consent means there is no objection at a meeting to a non-contentious decision such as a change to the agenda or a non-controversial amendment.

-1.2 The definitions and provisions in the Act apply to this policy and supersede any provisions in this policy that may conflict with it.
+- 1. Definitions - 1.1 In this policy, unless the context requires otherwise: - 1.1.1 Act means the School Act of British Columbia. - 1.1.2 Board means the Board of Education of School District 37. - 1.1.3 Chair means the individual elected by the Board to serve as its Chair. - 1.1.4 Election period means from the day trustee candidate nominations are concluded until the election date. - 1.1.5 Majority vote means more than half of the votes cast are in the affirmative. - 1.1.6 Public means current Delta School District parents/guardians or Delta residents - 1.1.7 Presiding Officer means the person presiding over a meeting. - 1.1.8 Secretary-Treasurer means the Secretary-Treasurer of the District. - 1.1.9 Superintendent means the Superintendent of the District. - 1.1.10 Trustee means a person elected to serve as trustee for the current term of office. - 1.1.11 Two-thirds vote means at least two-thirds (2/3) of the votes cast are in the affirmative. - 1.1.12 Unanimous Consent means there is no objection at a meeting to a non-contentious decision such as a change to the agenda or a non-controversial amendment. - 1.2 The definitions and provisions in the Act apply to this policy and supersede any provisions in this policy that may conflict with it.
 Provisions in this policy that are identical to those in the Act may not be altered or suspended.
 If an amendment to the Act creates a conflict with a provision in this policy, such an amendment shall come into effect immediately, and this policy shall be deemed to have been altered accordingly.